jononovo/pyKids2510/docs/LESSON_AUTHORING_GUIDE.md

 - Missing keys return `0` (no `KeyError`—beginner-safe)
 - Values clamp to `0` minimum (negative counts impossible)
 - Changes sync immediately to UI

+**Position-based collection (forgiving):**
+- `inventory["key"] += 1` requires the player to be standing on a matching collectible
+- If no collectible is found at the player's position, the command logs a message but **continues execution** (does not stop the program)
+- This "forgiving" behavior matches movement commands—the action doesn't happen, but subsequent code still runs
+- Students see feedback in the console: `[inventory] Nothing to collect here!
+Move to an item first.`

 #### Persistence
 - Mission/Quest levels: Source of truth is `MissionState.inventory`